Yael-Hasson/Data-Analyst-Portfolio/README.md

 - ✅ Enabled data-driven decision-making, allowing the team to optimize spending more strategically.
 - ✅ Long-term value & adoption: The dashboard became a core financial tool, reducing inefficiencies and increasing operational efficiency.

-By replacing an outdated manual process with a fully automated dashboard, this project empowered the Marketing Finance team to focus on high-impact strategic planning rather than time-consuming data consolidation.
+By replacing an outdated manual process with a fully automated dashboard, this project empowered the Alexa Marketing Finance team to focus on high-impact strategic planning rather than time-consuming data consolidation.

 ## Contact: